ESRC Funded Students

 Interruptions of study

-If at some point in your studies you require a break for a month or more (this could be due to illness, personal problems, maternity leave etc.), you must request an interruption of studies both from the University and from the ESRC (via Kirsty Woomble).
+If at some point in your studies you require a break for a month or more (this could be due to illness, personal problems, maternity leave etc.), you must request an interruption of studies both from the University and from the ESRC (via Lorna Shiels).
 Interruptions of study can be requested via your supervisor.
-They cannot be granted retrospectively (by either the ESRC or the University) so please keep your Supervisor, the SPS Graduate School and Kirsty Woomble informed.
+They cannot be granted retrospectively (by either the ESRC or the University) so please keep your Supervisor, the SPS Graduate School and Lorna Shiels informed.

 Extensions to your study